 I love Berlin!
-It was a huge adventure to move to the capital in 2004, for many years the city felt like an ever changing playground, so it was hard to empty my small inner city apartment in January 2018, even though I wasn’t really using it anymore.
-After all, rents are going through the roof thanks to getrification and speculation.
+It was a huge adventure to move to the capital in 2004.
+For many years the city felt like an ever-changing playground.
+Therefore, it was hard to empty my small inner-city apartment in January 2018, even though I wasn’t really using it all that much (Wie ich zum Tauchen kam).
+After all, rents are going through the roof thanks to gentrification and speculation.
 Gentrification was the topic I started to argue about with one of the Geography professors in my final exam.
-According to her, nobody has the right to live in the inner city, free market knows best how to develop a city … Thank heavens, I’m not at uni anymore!
+According to her, nobody has the right to live in the inner city, the free market knows best how to develop a city … Thank heavens, I’m not at uni anymore!

-Neukölln: A walk down memory lane
+Sonnenallee, Berlin: A walk down memory lane

-The main reason we wanted to move to Neukölln: It was still central and we could easily afford the rent for the style of apartment we wanted: big rooms, high ceilings, wooden floor, nice balcony, bath tub, spacious kitchen which eventually we found on Treptower Straße, just off Sonnenallee.
-I loved the little Hertzbergplatz in front, not because I ever played mini golf there, but because it was like an oasis in the city.
+The main reason we wanted to move to Neukölln: It was still central and we could easily afford the rent for the style of the apartment we wanted: big rooms, high ceilings, wooden floor, nice balcony, bathtub, spacious kitchen which eventually we found on Treptower Straße, just off Sonnenallee.
+I loved the little Hertzbergplatz in front, not because I ever played mini-golf there, but because it was like an oasis in the city.
 Coming home early in the morning, I would always meet a fox on its way to bed too.
-Over the years first bars popped up in Rixdorf, but only after I moved to Kottbusser Damm in 2009, the overall neighbourhood started to change more dramatically.
+Over the years first bars popped up in Rixdorf, but only after I moved to Kottbusser Damm in 2009, did the overall neighbourhood start to change more dramatically.

-I walked with a different mission through my old neighbourhood: Sustainable clothing. „Studio Hertzberg“ and „Wesen“ where nice to browse through, but in the end I shopped at „Second Hand Shop“ (Pannierstr.
+I walked with a different mission through my old neighbourhood: Sustainable clothing. „Studio Hertzberg“ and „Wesen“ were nice to browse through, but in the end, I shopped at „Second Hand Shop“ (Pannierstr.
 13) and then in shops in other parts of Berlin: „Supermarché“ (Wiener Str.
 16), Dress Code (Nostritzstr.
 25), „Zoula Second Hand“ (Gneisenaustr.
 95) and „Chapati“ (Zossener Str.
 37).
 I also checked out „Checkpoint & Cinema“ (Mehring Damm 41) and „STYLO“ (Hagelberger Str.
 52).